Answer

 If we can jump to another point made in the movie that hits the point quite well....it's when Sean turns the concept back on Will and communicates "You don't have the faintest idea what you're talkin' about." because he is lacking real experience on the topics and is relying way too much on things that have been written by somebody else which is just a tiny fraction of what needs to be considered....

-The character Will is super knowledgeable, and more knowledgeable than most other people who society would consider the cream of the crop (the guy in the bar....and for our purposes, think AI)....but without life experience it's impossible to get the full picture that's needed many times to make informed decisions in real life (another great clip, worth the watch here).
+The character Will is super knowledgeable, and more knowledgeable than most other people who society would consider the cream of the crop (the guy in the bar....and for our purposes, think AI and LLMs)....but without life experience it's impossible to get the full picture that's needed many times to make informed decisions in real life (another great clip, worth the watch here).
 Especially when it comes to consequential decisions.
 There is a reason why Google has s special category for "YMYL".
 YMYL stands for "Your Money or Your Life" and refers to content that Google prioritizes for its high quality and potential impact on users' happiness, health, financial stability, and safety.
-When you're counting on content to help you determine consequential things...you're going to want to tap a resource that has more than 0.0005% of what may need to be considered to make a decision.
+When you're counting on content to help you determine consequential things...you're going to want the full picture to make a decision.
+The more consequential the decision, the more you need the full picture.

 The fact is...AI will always need to feed on the data it can get it's fingers on...and it can only get it's fingers on it if the data is accessible to it.
 That amount of data it has access to will continue to increase as more content is shared, Tesla's cameras and microphones on every car start to build models off that data, if Ray-Ban & Meta's Smart Glasses" ever become mainstream and collect and save the data it reviews, or Tesla's Optimus robots start entering the home and walking around....but these things are a very long way off from mass adoption to collect and process anywhere near the amount of data that humans do.